 - Review your ability.
 What tactics do you use most often?
 Which seems to be most effective?
 What new tactics could you try in this situation?
 Draw on others for advice or coaching, too.
 For example, if you always focus on the logical appeals, have a co-worker who is a strong collaborator help you think through your collaboration tactics and arguments.

 - Brainstorm your approach.
-What tactics would work best?
+What tactics would work best to influence people?
 Which logical appeals will be most effective?
 How could you make an emotional or cooperative appeal?
 What specifically could you say and do to use each type of tactic?
 Anticipate possible responses and prepare your reply.
 What counterarguments could you use?
 What additional influencing tactics would be helpful?

 At first, you might want to try out new influencing tactics in low-risk situations, practicing one-on-one.
 As you become more versatile and experienced at influencing people, you’ll gain confidence in your ability to use the skill of persuasion, particularly in higher-stakes situations.